oracle-livelabs/database/video-on-demand-with-nosql-database/setup-environment/setup-environment.md

   ![stack-progress](images/stack-progress.png)

   While it is running, go ahead and start Task 4.
-Once it has succeeded you can delete that window from your browser.
+Once it has succeeded you can sign out and  delete that window from your browser.

 ## Task 4: Understand Credentials, and Policies